 If your concrete flooring doesn’t require repair, you can make sure that it is level by using a latex self-levelling compound.
 Make sure to repair any minor cracks or holes and then pour the compound onto the floor and trowel it until it’s smooth.
 If trowel marks are visible after a couple of minutes, make sure to smooth the compound again.
-Follow our quick and easy steps to leveling your concrete floor in the neatest way possible.
+Follow our quick and easy steps to levelling your concrete floor in the neatest way possible.

-Once the floor has set, you can prepare it for the full application of compound by pouring a little water onto the floor and brushing it out to dampen the surface.
+Once the floor has set, you can prepare it for the full application of the compound by pouring a little water onto the floor and brushing it out to dampen the surface.
 Make sure that the area is damp, not flooded.

-Mix the compound, then begin pouring it starting in the corner furthest from the door.
+Mix the compound, then begin pouring it, starting in the corner furthest from the door.
 Spread it around the floor to a thickness of around 3mm with a plasterer’s trowel.
-Make sure that you’re working quickly but carefully as the compound should set in around 15 minutes.
+Make sure that you’re working quickly but carefully, as the compound should set in around 15 minutes.
 After a few hours, you should be able to walk on the floor safely.

 The cost of a concrete floor levelling project depends on the size of the project.
 The cost of materials should be around £17-20 for a 20kg bag of latex floor levelling compound.
 You may find that you need multiple bags to cover the surface of your room.
 A plasterer's trowel can cost anything between £11-18 depending on the brand and quality.